eclipse-sumo/sumo/docs/web/docs/Tools/Turns.md

 ### Weighted Sampling

 By setting the option **--weighted**.
 The sampling algorithm is changed.
 For each route a probability value is loaded from the input.
-The probability can either be specified explicitly using route attribute 'probability' or implicitly if a route with the same sequence of edges appears multiple times in the the route input.
+The probability can either be specified explicitly using route attribute 'probability' or implicitly if a route with the same sequence of edges appears multiple times in the route input.
 Sampling will be performed iteratively by:

 1. selecting a random viable route sampled by probability